 Next stop “Property Tax”: New online tax service to support private property owners in the reform process

 With Steuerlotse für Rente und Pension (tax guide for pensions) we developed an online tax service last year on behalf of the Federal Ministry of Finance (BMF) specifically designed for people in retirement to help them file their income tax returns without a hitch.
-Now the next application is being created for the Ministry of Finance: in the context of the property tax reform, we are creating a simplified digital tax service to determine the amount of property tax – the "property tax declaration for private property".
+Now the next application is being created for the Ministry of Finance: in the context of the property tax reform, we are creating a simplified digital tax service to determine the amount of property tax – the “Grundsteuererklärung für Privateigentum (Property Tax Return for Private Property)”.
 A project with immense consequences for millions of private land and real property owners in Germany.

 The property tax reform is one of the biggest tax reforms of recent decades.
 The reform goes back to a ruling handed down by the German Federal Constitutional Court (Bundesverfassungsgericht – BVerfG) in 2018, at which time the previous legal situation of valuing real estate at a standard value was declared unconstitutional and lawmakers were forced to revise the basis for the calculation.

 A total of around 36 million properties are affected by the reform, many of them privately owned.
 For each of these properties, a return on the determination of the property tax value – colloquially known as a property tax declaration – has to be submitted digitally by owners via ELSTER in the period from 1 July to 31 October 2022.
 The declaration may only be submitted in paper form in exceptional cases.

 The efforts associated with the reform are enormous.
 This goes on the one hand for the tax offices, which will be faced with a one-off additional burden in an avalanche of millions of declarations within a few months.
 And it is also the case on the other hand for the owners themselves, who have to provide the necessary information.